 When you turn the key, the 12 volt system is energised and the run stop control (solenoid pneumatic actuated air cylinder) moves to the run position, providing the trailer air system is fully charged.
-The engine can now be started.
-Movement of the joysticks signals the engine speed control (solenoid pneumatic actuated air cylinder) to maximum speed.
 When the joysticks are returned to their neutral position the engine speed returns to idle after approximately three seconds.
 (A timer unit is fitted in the main junction box and set to three seconds to give this delay).

 The remote control is equipped with two joysticks to operate all hydraulic functions.
 A function selector switch allows selection of stabiliser legs, crane arms, and for units with crane traverse function, crane traverse.
-This allows joystick signals to be transmitted via relays in the main junction box directed to the Danfoss control valves and function diverter valves via the crane mounted junction boxes.
-The joysticks also incorporate micro switches that independently signal the dump solenoid relay and the "PVEM power relay" (powers up the Danfoss control valve coils).
-There are more details on how to use the remote control to operate the cranes in the Section: Crane Operations (on page 39).
+This allows joystick signals to be transmitted via relays in the main junction box directed to the Danfoss control valves via the crane mounted junction boxes.
+The joysticks also incorporate micro switches that independently signal the "PVEM power relay" (powers up the Danfoss control valve coils).
+There are more details on how to use the remote control to operate the cranes in the Section: Crane Operations (on page 27).